 Continuity of supply issues from a farmer perspective: Even though the rice mills are decentralized, it will be necessary to have storage facilities that are managed by the communities themselves.
-Only in this way will the sector be formalized, well managed and more importantly to avoid food insecurity.
+Only in this way will the sector be formalized, well managed and more importantly food insecurity can be avoided.

-Continuity of supply issues from a researcher perspective: Investment in storage facilities which may be less need if rice mills are decentralized.
-Lack of ready availability of local rice throughout the year may also be a problem.
+Continuity of supply issues from a researcher perspective: Investment in storage facilities which may be less needed if rice mills are decentralized.
+The lack of ready availability of local rice throughout the year, may also be a problem.

-Proposed policy response: The ARM should adjust the quota on rice imports according to the production quantities expected in the period, to even out the continuity of supply and support local production more effectively.
+Proposed policy response: The ARM should adjust the quota on rice imports according to the production quantities expected in the period, to even out the continuity of supply, and support local production more effectively.